Skip to content

 4. Performance – Dealing with stage fright and proper stage etiquette

-There is so much ground work that can be done to give a young child the foundation they will need.
-This builds up their skills for later when they physically ready to dive into harder music.
+There is so much groundwork that can be done to give a young child the foundation they will need.
+This builds up their skills for later when they are physically ready to dive into harder music.
 Singing is a very physical, mental, and at times emotional activity.
 It requires training in just the same way that an athlete does.

 Teen Singers (Middle/High School)

-Our older singing students will be working on many of the same things as the young singers, but we will also focus on breaking any bad habits that may have formed and work on building their head voice, breath support, and pitch/site-reading skills.
+Our older singing students will be working on many of the same things as the young singers, but we will also focus on breaking any bad habits that may have formed and work on building their head voice, moving over their passaggio, vocal placement, breath support, vocal agility, ear training, and site-reading skills.
 There is no instruction book for this group.
 Singers will be given individual pieces to work on.

 Adult Singers